speakeasy-api/easytemplate/README.md

 ## Using JavaScript

-Javascript can be used either via inline snippets or by importing scripts from other files.
+JavaScript can be used either via inline snippets or by importing scripts from other files.

 If using the `RunScript` method on the engine your entry point will be a JavaScript file where you can setup your environment and start calling template functions.

-Alternatively, you can use javascript by embedding snippets within your templates using the `sjs` tag like so:
+Alternatively, you can use JavaScript by embedding snippets within your templates using the `sjs` tag like so:

 ```gotemplate
 ```sjs